 THIS POST MAY CONTAIN COMPENSATED LINKS.
 LEARN MORE ON MY DISCLOSURE PAGE

-Tip: Get in the far right line.
+Tip: Try to get in the far-right line.
 It may look longer, but fewer people take it so it’s often much quicker.
 The left line is also for those with mobility issues, which may slow the pace down a bit.